storj/docs/app/support/object-browser/page.md

 weight: 15
 redirects:
   - /dcs/getting-started/quickstart-objectbrowser
+metadata:
+  title: Using the Object Browser
+  description:
+    Guidance on how to use the Object Browser to upload and manage objects hassle-free, as well as steps on how to configure access and upload files and folders.
 ---

 The Object Browser supports uploading and managing objects directly through the browser with no command-line tool required.
 This component uses our [](docId:yYCzPT8HHcbEZZMvfoCFa) service.